On topologies on Lie braid groups: Introduction. Malcev completion of the group of pure braids

-{\bf\punct Action of the Kohno algebra on coadjoint orbits. } Consider the Poisson structure on the space of functions on $\mathfrak{gl}(n)^*$ (we denote elements of this space as matrices $\{x_{ij}\}$).
+{\bf\punct Action of the Kohno algebra on coadjoint orbits. } Consider the Lie algebra $\mathfrak{gl}(n)$ of all $n\times n$ matrices and its dual $\mathfrak{gl}(n)^*$.
+Consider the Poisson structure on the space of functions on $\mathfrak{gl}(n)^*$ (we denote elements of this space as matrices $\{x_{ij}\}$).
 Symplectic leafs are coadjoint orbits.
 Then the collection of Hamiltonians

 form a representation of the Kohno algebra.